KeikoShimizu/APIHub/packages/example/README.md

 ```

-**2. Inplement Local Switcher menu on Header**
+**2. Implement Local Switcher menu on Header**

-- Import `ApiHubLanguageSwitcher` component from `layer7-apihub/src/ApiHubLanguageSwitcher.js` in the file you want to implement.
+- Import the `ApiHubLanguageSwitcher` component from `layer7-apihub/src/ApiHubLanguageSwitcher.js` in the file you want to implement.

 This is tied across the entire BeSafe Bank app, so changing the language will apply throughout the app.